 By the way, just to note for your review, remember that he was thankful for the work of God in Thessalonica because it was never the work of men, it was always what God had done and so God got all the credit.

 Now, what did he remember?
 First of all, three things, let's talk about them.
-They mark the elect...very basic...they mark the elect.
-The elect are marked by a faith that works, a love that labors and a hope that endures, or perseveres.
-This is a very important question today because it's being debated in a lot of circles.
+They mark the elect, very basic, they mark the elect.
+The elect are marked by a faith that works, a love that labors, and a hope that endures, or perseveres.
+Now this is a very important question today because it's being debated in a lot of circles.
 What identifies a saved person?

 Now Paul has just really made that crystal clear here in verse 3.
 "I know you're in God and you're in Christ, I know you're recipients of grace and peace, I can constantly thank God always for all of you, I know you are brethren, I know you are beloved of God, I know you are the elect because your faith works, your love labors and your hope perseveres."
 That's the essence of the first four verses.
 You have a faith that works.